 Experience

-In Al-Anon/Alateen, members do not give direction or advice to others.
+In Al-Anon/Alateen meetings, members do not give direction or advice to others.
 Instead, we share our personal stories and experiences, and invite other members to determine what might work in their own lives.

 Strength